 |Authentication||Account security with two-factor authentication, set up your SSH keys, and deploy keys for secure access to your projects.|

-|Profile settings||Manage your profile settings, two factor authentication, and more.|
+|User settings||Manage your user settings, two factor authentication, and more.|

 |User permissions||Learn what each role in a project can do.|

 If you are coming to GitLab from another platform, the following information is useful: